isaacs/node-lru-cache/README.md

 * `keys()`

+    Return a generator yielding the keys in the cache, in order from most recently used to least recently used.

+* `rkeys()`

-    Return a generator yielding the keys in the cache.
+    Return a generator yielding the keys in the cache, in order from least recently used to most recently used.

 * `values()`

+    Return a generator yielding the values in the cache, in order from most recently used to least recently used.

+* `rvalues()`

-    Return a generator yielding the values in the cache.
+    Return a generator yielding the values in the cache, in order from least recently used to most recently used.

 * `entries()`

+    Return a generator yielding `[key, value]` pairs, in order from most recently used to least recently used.

+* `rentries()`

-    Return a generator yielding `[key, value]` pairs.
+    Return a generator yielding `[key, value]` pairs, in order from least recently used to most recently used.

 * `find(fn, [getOptions])`